Alexander Nikolaevich Golitsyn

-Prince Alexander Nikolayevich Golitsyn (December 19, 1773 – December 4, 1844) was a statesman of the Russian Empire, in 1803–1816 he served as Chief Prosecutor, and in 1816–1824 he served as Minister of Education, an Active Privy Councilor of the 1st Class (1841).
+Prince Alexander Nikolayevich Golitsyn (December 19, 1773 – December 4, 1844) was a statesman of the Russian Empire, in 1803–1816 he served as Procurator of the Most Holy Synod, and in 1816–1824 he served as Minister of Education, an Active Privy Councilor of the 1st Class (1841).
 The confidant of Alexander I, who until the end of his life treasured him with "closeness and advice".

 Origin and youth

 The only son of the captain of the guard, Prince Nikolai Sergeyevich Golitsyn (Alekseevich line), from his third marriage with Alexandra Alexandrovna Khitrovo (1736–1796), the grandson of the Moscow governor Sergei Alekseevich Golitsyn (1695–1758).
 Widowed two weeks after the birth of her son, the mother in 1776 married retired Major Mikhail Kologrivov.
 She treated her son strictly and coldly, but the influential court lady Marya Perekusikhina fell in love with the "funny and pungent" boy and, by order of Catherine II, in 1783 he was enrolled in the Page Corps moving from Moscow to Saint Petersburg.

 The main focus was on teaching secular communication, French, fencing, dancing and horseback riding.

 Thus, from infancy, Prince Golitsyn had access to the courtyard, where at first it was valued as a participant in the children's games of the Grand Dukes – Alexander and Constantine, and then – as a witty and clever gentleman.
 His brother (by father) Mikhail Golitsyn, who took the place of the Yaroslavl governor, built the estate of Karabikha (now a museum-reserve) under the city.

 Another brother (by mother), Dmitry Kologrivov, accompanied the undersized prince Golitsyn in his mischief.
 Both brothers very skillfully imitated the manners and reprimand of others.
 Count Fyodor Tolstoy wrote: